Created with Sketch.

 On average, customers can expect monthly water bills to increase $6 to $7 in 2023 (compared to 2022).

-PCWA last adopted new rates in 2017 as a part of multiyear rate adjustment effective 2018 through 2022.
+PCWA last adopted new rates in 2017 as a part of multi-year rate adjustment effective 2018 through 2022.

 Water Treatment